dataart-telco/clearwater-juju/README.md

 This repository contains a collection of [Juju charms and deployment bundles](https://jujucharms.com/about), which support deployment and scaling of a [Project Clearwater](http://www.projectclearwater.org) IMS core.

-This repository also contains a proxy charm for managing an all-in-one node spun - for more information on that, see [its README.md](charms/trusty/clearwater-aio-proxy/README.md).
+This repository also contains a proxy charm for managing an all-in-one node spun up from an OVA or QCOW2 image - for more information on that, see [its README.md](charms/trusty/clearwater-aio-proxy/README.md).

 # Usage